jrfnl/clearPHP/_rules/security/no-hardcoded-credential.md

 More often than not, host, login and password are hardcoded during testing phase, and a few of them stay put until production.
 Not only does such information have to be handled by sysadmins, but they may simply change without notice.

-There are several solutions available to put credential outside the PHP code:
+There are several solutions available to put credentials outside the PHP code:

 * php.ini file, which may host some default access, such as mysqli default credentials.
 * Application configuration file, in XML, INI, YAML, JSON, ...
 Such files shouldn't be committed with those values to a public repository.